 A Woman Reads the Aeneid: Echoes of Vergil in Lucrezia Marinelli’s Epic L’Enrico

-Prolific Venetian writer and polemicist Lucrezia Marinelli was one of the most educated womn of her day.
+Prolific Venetian writer and polemicist Lucrezia Marinelli was one of the most educated women of her day.
 In 1635 she published what some historians consider her masterpiece, L'Enrico, overo Bisanzio acquistato (Henry, or Byzantium gained), an epic poem in the style of Tasso and Ariosto.
 In one episode of this epic, Marinelli describes the ill-fated love between Lucillo and Clelia.
-When Veniero goes to Cyprus to find allies for his war against Constantinople, Lucillo, the ambitious prince of the island decides to go with him his wife’s desire and ominous premonitions.
-Lucillo and his crew die at sea but Lucillo’s ghost visits his wife to let her know about his sad destiny.
-As the dead body of the prince reaches the shore, Clelia, hugging it, falls dead and the two are buried together. the most important ancient referent of this story is that of Ceyx and Alcyon retold by Ovid at Metamorphoses 11.410ff., the Aeneid an important subtext for our author.
-Vrgil is clearly recalled by Marinelli in many different moments: in her apostrophe to the short-sighted Lucillo (echoing Vgil’s narrator apostrophe to the ignorant mind of men, Aen.
-10.501),in the description of the storm (recasting the storm of Aeneid .81-123), in Clelia’s desire to keep Lucillo at home in the name of their union ( Dido at Aen.
-4.316-19) and in her illusional of Some of her laments remind us of Euryalus’ mother’s grief for her dead son (Aen.
+When Veniero goes to Cyprus to find allies for his war against Constantinople, Lucillo, the ambitious prince of the island decides to go with him despite his wife’s desire and ominous premonitions.
+Lucillo and his crew, victims of a terrible storm, die at sea but Lucillo’s ghost visits his wife to let her know about his sad destiny.
+As the dead body of the prince reaches the shore, Clelia, hugging it, falls dead and the two are buried together.
+Although the most important ancient referent of this story is that of Ceyx and Alcyon retold by Ovid at Metamorphoses 11.410ff., the Aeneid is also an important subtext for our author.
+Vergil is clearly recalled by Marinelli in many different moments: in her apostrophe to the short-sighted Lucillo (echoing Vergil’s narrator’s apostrophe to the ignorant mind of men, Aen.
+10.501), and to fama (Aen.
+4.188), in the description of the storm (recasting the storm of Aeneid 1.81-123), in Clelia’s desire to keep Lucillo at home in the name of their union (recalling Dido at Aen.
+4.316-19) and in her illusional hearing of Lucillo’s voice (recalling Dido’s behavior at 4.460-63).
+Some of her laments remind us of Euryalus’ mother’s grief for her dead son (Aen.
 9.481-502).
-Tto Aeneas 68-97 In this paper I will analyze some of these episodes highlighting Marinelli’s deep and innovative dialogue with Vrgil’s masterpiece
+The apparition of Lucillo’s ghost recalls that of Hector to Aeneas at Aen.
+2.268-97.
+In this paper I will analyze some of these episodes highlighting Marinelli’s deep dialogue with Vergil’s masterpiece innovatively employed to criticize war enterprises.

 Select Bibliography: